GigaVision/CrowdCountingTools/README.md

    ...
 }
 ```
-scale: image zoom scale
+scale: image zoom scale.

-is_show: is show image with annotation or not
+is_show: is show image with annotation or not.

-is_save: is save image with annotation or not
+is_save: is save image with annotation or not.